Guidelines and FAQs

 For this category, we are looking for submissions of innovative initiatives that will make positive, breakthrough change in the care of serious illness.

-Submissions of initiatives will take place throughout the month of October 2023 (October 1-31, 2023).
+Submissions of initiatives will take place October 1-November 14, 2023.

 • How do we submit our initiative?